On the polar cap cascade pair multiplicity of young pulsars: Resonant Inverse Compton Scattering

 \section{Resonant Inverse Compton Scattering}

 Another emission mechanism for relativistic particles besides curvature and synchrotron radiation is inverse Compton scattering (ICS).
 In strong magnetic fields typical for pulsar polar caps, ICS can occur in the resonant regime, when the photon energy in the electron's rest frame is equal to the cyclotron energy.
 The cross-section for scattering of such photons is greatly enhanced compared to that of non-magnetic scattering.
 It has been noted that resonant ICS (RICS) with the soft thermal photons from the NS surface is important for high-energy emission from pulsar polar caps \citep{Sturner1995,Zhang2000} and can be important in the development of polar cap cascades because for quite a wide range of pulsar parameters, scattered photons can be above pair-formation threshold \citep[e.g.][]{SturnerDermerMichel1995,Zhang2000}.
 In this section we argue that although RICS can play a role in the development of polar cap cascades, it never becomes the dominant source for pair multiplicity and, therefore, considering only CR-synchrotron cascades provides adequate estimates for pair multiplicity in strong cascades of normal pulsars.
+A detailed study of the role of RICS in polar cap cascades will be presented in a subsequent paper.

 First, let us consider the efficiency of RICS in transforming particle kinetic energy into radiation.
 The distance over which a particle loses most of its energy to RICS is given by \citep{Zhang2000,Sturner1995,Dermer1990}: